KubeRocketCI/docs/versioned_docs/version-3.15/quick-start/integrate-sonarcloud.md

 ---

-title: "Integrate SonarQube"
+title: "Integrate SonarCloud with KubeRocketCI Pipelines"
-description: "Guide on integrating SonarQube with KubeRocketCI for code quality analysis in build and review pipelines, including steps for setting up SonarCloud."
+description: "Connect SonarCloud, the SonarQube SaaS, to KubeRocketCI: create the token, add the secret, and enable the sonar step in build and code-review pipelines."
-sidebar_label: "Integrate SonarQube"
+sidebar_label: "Integrate SonarCloud"

 ---
 <!-- markdownlint-disable MD025 -->

-# Integrate SonarQube
+# Integrate SonarCloud with KubeRocketCI

 <head>
   <link rel="canonical" href="https://docs.kuberocketci.io/docs/quick-start/integrate-sonarcloud" />
 </head>

-It is essential for KubeRocketCI to have SonarQube integrated with the platform as all the pipelines include the `sonar` step.

-SonarQube is a powerful tool used in build and code review pipelines to enhance code quality by identifying and reporting issues, as well as providing recommendations for improvement.
-SonarCloud, the SaaS solution offered by SonarQube, serves this purpose.

-This guide will walk you through the configuration process of SonarCloud for your project.
+To integrate SonarCloud with KubeRocketCI, create a SonarCloud token, store it as a secret on the platform, and the `sonar` step included in every build and code-review pipeline starts reporting code quality automatically.
+This guide walks through that configuration.

+SonarCloud is the SaaS edition of SonarQube.
+It identifies and reports code issues and provides recommendations for improvement without requiring you to host a SonarQube server.

 :::note
   An alternative option is to use an independent [SonarQube instance](../operator-guide/code-quality/sonarqube.md).